Kloudless/file-picker/README.vue.md

 ## Events

-Supports all of the events listed in [Events](https://github.com/Kloudless/file-explorer#events).
+Supports all of the events listed in [Events](https://github.com/kloudless/file-picker#events).

 In addition, we support the `click` event:
 - `click`
   Emitted when the component is clicked.

-## Set/Get Global Option
+## Set/Get Global Options

 ```javascript
 import { setGlobalOptions, getGlobalOptions } from '@kloudless/file-picker/vue';